Ajit Doval: Police and intelligence career

-He was later appointed on the post of, director of the Intelligence Bureau.
+He was later appointed on the post of director of the Intelligence Bureau.

-2016 Surgical strike on Pakistan was part of Ajit Doval's 'offensive defence stretegy'.

-Doval was one of the seven person who knew about India's highly classified 2019 Balakot airstrike, including Indian Navy, army, airforce chiefs and prime minister Narendra Modi.
-After Pakistan based terrorist attacked convoy of CRPF by car bomb in Pulwama and martyred 40, India airforce did unprecedented airstrike on terrorist bases in Pakistan.
-Doval was awake that whole night with dignitaries in the war room.

 Post-retirement (2005–2014)

 Doval retired in January 2005 as Director, Intelligence Bureau.
+In July 2005, Doval was briefly detained by Mumbai Police alongside Vicky Malhotra and Farid Tanasha, two members of Chhota Rajan's gang.
+Doval had been working on a secret plan to kill Dawood Ibrahim in Dubai where he was attending his daughter's wedding.
+Mumbai Police were unaware of Doval's involvement of the plot as they had gone in to arrest the two gangsters.
 In December 2009, he became the founding Director of the Vivekananda International Foundation (VIF), a public policy think tank set up by the Vivekananda Kendra.
 Doval has remained actively involved in the discourse on national security in India.
 Besides writing editorial pieces for several leading newspapers and journals, he has delivered lectures on India's security challenges and foreign policy objectives at several renowned government and non-governmental institutions, security think-tanks in India and abroad.

-In 2009 and 2011 he co-wrote two reports on "Indian Black Money Abroad in Secret Banks and Tax Havens", with others, leading in the field as a part of the task force constituted by Bharatiya Janata Part (BJP).
+In 2009 and 2012 he co-wrote two reports on "Indian Black Money Abroad in Secret Banks and Tax Havens", with others, leading in the field as a part of the task force constituted by Bharatiya Janata Party (BJP).

 In 2012, IB eyed on him due to then ruling party Congress's suspicions on Doval and his think tank VIF with the doubts that he and VIF were the brains behind Ramdev and Anna Hazare led anti-corruption movement, which generated anger against government.
-Many members of VIF got appointed to top government positions after BJP came into power.

 In recent years, he has delivered guest lectures on strategic issues at IISS, London, Capitol Hill, Washington DC, Australia-India Institute, University of Melbourne, National Defence College, New Delhi and the Lal Bahadur Shastri National Academy of Administration, Mussoorie.
 Doval has also spoken internationally at global events, citing the ever-increasing need of co-operation between the major established and emerging powers of the world.